-The Annexure referred to in Independent Auditors' Report to the members of Asian Hotels (North) Limited ("the Company") on the standalone financial statements for the year ended 31st March 2020, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of Asian Hotels (North) Limited ("the Company") on the standalone financial statements for the year ended 31st March 2021, we report that:

 - (i) a.
 The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - b.
-The Company has a regular program of physical verification of its fixed assets.
-In accordance with this program, fixed assets were verified during the year and no material discrepancies were noticed on such verification.
-In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - c.
+The Company has not carried out regular program of physical verification of its fixed assets during the year. - c.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) As explained to us, the inventories have been physically verified during the year by the management.
 In our opinion, the frequency of verification is reasonable.
-Discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) As informed to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act') except certain advance for expenses/trade receivables recoverable in the normal course of business and therefore, the provisions of clauses (iii)(a), (iii)(b) & (iii)(c) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits covered by the provisions of Sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed there under. - (vi) The Central Government has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the services rendered by the Company. - (vii) (a) The Company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, Goods and Service Tax and any other statutory dues with the appropriate authorities except stray cases of deposition of GST, TDS, PF and VAT.
+Discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) As informed to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act') except certain advance for expenses/trade receivables recoverable in the normal course of business and therefore, the provisions of clauses (iii)(a), (iii)(b) & (iii)(c) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits covered by the provisions of Sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed there under. - (vi) The Central Government has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the services rendered by the Company. - (vii) (a) The Company has been generally irregular in depositing undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, Goods and Service Tax and any other statutory dues with the appropriate authorities except stray cases of deposition of GST, TDS, PF and VAT.

-According to the information and explanations given to us, in our opinion no undisputed amounts payable in respect of statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Value Added Tax, Central Sales Tax, Wealth Tax, Service Tax, Custom Duty, Excise Duty, Cess, Goods and Service Tax and other statutory dues applicable to it were in arrears as at the balance sheet date for a period of more than six months from the date they became payable.
+According to the information and explanations given to us, in our opinion no undisputed amount spayablein respect of statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Value Added Tax, Central Sales Tax, Wealth Tax, Service Tax,Custom Duty, Excise Duty, Cess,Goods and Service Tax and other statutory dues applicable to it were in arrears as at the balance sheet date for a period of more than six months from the date they became payable.

-(b) According to the information and explanations given to us and records of the company examined by us, the following dues of income tax and duty of excise as at March 31, 2020 which have not been deposited by the Company on account of any disputes.
+(b) According to the information and explanations given to us and records of the company examined by us, the following dues of income tax and duty of excise as at March 31st 2021 which have not been deposited by the Company on account of any disputes.

-Nature of Statute Year to which it relates Amount unpaid (excluding interest) (Rs.
-In Lakhs) Forum where dispute is pending Finance Act, 1994 (Service Tax) 2002-2007 250 Lakhs Customs, Excise and Service Tax Appellate Tribunal, New Delhi
+Nature of Statute Year to which it relates Amount unpaid (excluding interest) (Rs. in Lakhs) Forum where disputes is pending Finance Act, 1994 (Service Tax) 2002-2007 214.62 Lakhs Hon'ble Supreme Court of India